darkhan-s/personal-website/README.md

 # Personal website based on Hugo framework and built with Github actions

-This repository is a modified version of the project that has been created for the Fall 2021 edition of course [CS-EJ4104 Introduction to Devops](https://sisu.aalto.fi/student/courseunit/aalto-OPINKOHD-1143602494-20210801/brochure).
+This repository is a modified version of the final assignment that has been created for the Fall 2021 edition of course [CS-EJ4104 Introduction to Devops](https://sisu.aalto.fi/student/courseunit/aalto-OPINKOHD-1143602494-20210801/brochure).
 For additional information about the project, visit the [related MyCourses page](https://mycourses.aalto.fi/course/view.php?id=34305&section=3).

 The goal of the project was to create a personal website.
 Instead of using the built-in website generator in GitHub Pages, we had to use a third-party tool: Hugo, a framework for building static websites that takes Markdown documents as input and produces HTML files as output.
 We also had to configure a continuous delivery pipeline through GitHub Actions to trigger a build and (if that is successful) publish the site on GitHub Pages.
 The workflow file implemented can be found at [.github/workflows/deploy-worflow.yml](.github/workflows/deploy-worflow.yml)